History of Professional Hockey in Portland

 In the summer of 2005, the Pirates switched parent clubs from the Capitals to the Anaheim Ducks, an affiliation that would last for three seasons.
 In 2008, a new relationship began with the Buffalo Sabres that would last through the end of the 2010-11 season.
 That move ushered in the Phoenix Coyotes era, which spanned four seasons.
 During what would be their final season in Portland (2015-16), the Pirates were affiliated with the Florida Panthers.
 On May 4th, 2016, it was announced that the Pirates had been sold with intent to relocate the franchise.
 Less than two weeks later, the move to Springfield, Massachusetts became official.

-A full timeline of the events leading up to the drop of the puck and through the inaugural season of ECHL Mariners hockey is below.
+A full timeline of the events leading up to the drop of the puck and through the present day of ECHL Mariners hockey is below.

 June 15th, 2017: Comcast Spectacor announces its purchase of the ECHL membership formerly known as the Alaska Aces.
-It intends to move the franchise to Portland and the Cross Insurance Arena.
+It intends to move the franchise to Portland, Maine and the Cross Insurance Arena.

 September 29th, 2017: “Mariners” becomes the official name after beating out the Lumberjacks, Watchmen, Puffins, and Wild Blueberries in a fan vote.